 … so let’s explore each of those options

-This is the old standby stabilization procedure, which has been improved upon by newer and better suture material.
+This is the old standby stabilization procedure, which has been improved upon by newer techniques and better suture material.
 In essence, we use 1-2 strands of heavy, non-absorbable suture called Fiberwire that are tunneled through the bones to mimic both the path and the function of the now failed ACL.
 The advantage to this form of restabilization is that it is the most economical on a relative basis ($1200-1800) and is well suited to dogs up to about 50 lbs or so, or for older/less active dogs.
 This surgery’s high rate of success is due to the fact that both the synthetic suture and the scar tissue around the joint hold the knee in a stable position.
 One thing to remember is that, while our suture replaces the function of the old ACL, it does nothing to alter the “round on round” anatomy that led to the ACL’s progressive weakening in the first place, so we are essentially reinforcing the faulty conformation that created the instability in the first place.
 This is why we recommend this approach for dogs below 50#, or for older and less active pets.
 If you have a larger, younger dog, there is no doubt that they will benefit more from TPLO stabilization.

 The TPLO procedure was developed about 12 years ago to address the “engineering” of the knee.
 Specifically, it changes the “round on round” anatomy I have mentioned as being an inciting cause for ACL rupture to a much more stable “round on flat” anatomy, like balancing a ball on a table rather than balancing a ball on another ball.
 The way this can be accomplished is by surgically CREATING a fracture in the top of the shin bone, rotating the top of the shin bone around, and placing a bone plate across the new fracture to keep it in place.
 If you saw a radiograph, you’ll understand better– so come on in and let’s talk!!
 The advantage to this procedure is that it DOES improve the original anatomy, and is thus well suited for young/athletic or large breed dogs.
 We have a board-certified surgical specialist, Dr. Greg Marsolais, come to our clinic to provide your pet with this “gold standard” of knee stabilization.
 Your investment for this procedure is generally $3200-4000.